chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/logistic_regression_1.md

 ```

 :::tip Note

 This produces a long output!
 Make sure you know what it's showing.

+Do any ethnic groups have particularly high case or control rates?

 :::

-We could also try the principal components as well.
-They are computed from genome-wide genotypes and reflect population structure
-in each country.
-Because of the way these have been computed (seperately in each country) the right way to include them is using
-an *interaction term*.
+We could also try the [principal components](../../population_genetics/principal_components_analysis/) as well.
+They are computed from genome-wide genotypes and reflect population structure in each country.
+Because of the way these have been computed (seperately in each country) the right way to include them is using an *interaction term*.
 E.g. for the first principal component:
 ```
 fit4 = glm(
     status ~ o_bld_group + country + country * PC_1,